Skip to main content

 What is a Community Garden?

 Community gardens are plots of land where people can grow fruit, vegetables, and other plants for themselves and their neighbors.
 Community gardens have lots of social and health benefits and are becoming very popular.
-No matter where you live or where you come from, a community garden is bound to improve a community in some way.
+No matter where you live or where you come from, a community garden is bound to improve your community in some way.

 What are some ways a community gardens help a community?